-3.4 Means and Resources
+3.2.2 Means and Resources

 The concerns in this group include views that allow to describe the resources and means available for the system to execute the desired behaviour in a given context.
 Typically, it includes views on the hardware architecture and component design of the system under the cluster of concern Hardware.
-Additionally, two AI related clusters of the concern that the cluster of concern the cluster of concern that the cluster of cluster of cluster of cluster of cluster of cluster of ters of concern have been identified: First, the concern AI models contains views that describe the setup and configuration of the required AI model.
+Additionally, two AI related clusters of concern have been identified: First, the concern AI models contains views that describe the setup and configuration of the required AI model.
 For example, classification of objects in an optical videostream requires a different deep neural network configuration then recognising commands in a voice recording or predicting trajectories of other vehicles in the vicinity.
 Choosing the right AI model setup is a system design decision which requires suitable views on the AI model in relation to the overall system.
 Furthermore, the learning strategy of the AI model has paramount impact on the final behaviour of the AI system.
 Trained with the flawed datasets (e.g. bias present in the data), the behaviour of the AI system will exhibit the flaws learned during the learning process (e.g. it will show a bias in the decisions).
 The learning process for the AI model is part of the system design process, and therefore the cluster of concern titled Learning covers views on the system that allow to define and setup the learning environment for the AI model.
 The concerns of AI model and Learning have many dependencies between each other, which will be expressed through correspondences.

-3.5 Communication
+3.2.2.1 Communication